aerleon/aerleon/docs/faq.md

 ## Pronunciation?
 The origins of the name Capirca may not be familiar to everyone, and as a result, we have heard various pronunciations.
 These words are made up, so there is no one correct way to pronounce them.
 The maintainers of the project, however, pronounce Capirca as "Cap-irr-ca" and Aerleon as "Air-leon".

+## How To Convert Capirca Policy Files to YAML?
+The [pol2yaml](https://github.com/aerleon/pol2yaml) program, maintained by the Aerleon team, converts Capirca policy files to YAML policy files.